 “Lows” of Bipolar (depression)

-These episodes are the same as the symptoms of Depression and commonly include:
+These episodes are the same as the symptoms of a Major Depressive Episode and commonly include:

 - Low mood most of the day, nearly every day – feeling sad, irritable, and teary